Light Turnout As Polls Open In Iraq

 Just after the polls opened, residents and some police were in the streets scavenging campaign posters set on large metal frames — taking away the steel to reuse and throwing away the posters.

-Prime Minister Haider al-Abadi is running for re-election on a platform based on the country's victory in defeating ISIS.
+Abadi is running for re-election on a platform based on the country's victory in defeating ISIS.
 He has pledged his next battle would be to fight corruption and create jobs.
 Abadi, though, faces more challengers in this election.

 Since the last parliamentary elections four years ago, Iraq's Popular Mobilization Forces, many of them Iranian-backed former militias, have become a major factor in Iraqi politics.
 One of their leaders, Hadi al-Amiri, is Abadi's main rival.
-Former prime minister Nouri al-Maliki, from the same Shiite Dawa party as Abadi, is also running.
+Former Prime Minister Nouri al-Maliki, from the same Shiite Dawa party as Abadi, is also running.